mythiipanda/Rolimons-Trade-Ad-Poster/README.md

 **⚡ Start automating your Roblox trades today with Rolimons Trade Ad Poster!**

-**🎯 For regular users: Just download the ZIP, extract, and load the `extension` folder - no technical setup required!**
+**🎯 For regular users: Just download the ZIP, extract, and load the folder - no technical setup required!**